nvie/times/README.md

 Presenting times
 ----------------

-To _present_ times to the end user of your software, you should format your absolute time to your user's local timezone.
+To _present_ times to the end user of your software, you should explicitly format your universal time to your user's local timezone.

     >>> import times
     >>> now = times.now()